College Major Quiz

 A mix of free and paid, to get a range of perspectives, might also be a good option, but recognize that you might get varied, and potentially conflicting, feedback.

-Important to keep in mind, here’s what career assessments and inventories CAN’T do:
+Important to keep in mind, here’s what college major assessments and inventories CAN’T do:

 - Tell you what job you should have